-The project site is enrolled under a Williamson Act with Contract No. 1971-0219.
+The project site is enrolled in Williamson Act Contract No.1983-3844.
 In accordance with both local and state Williamson Act provisions, lands are presumed to be too small to sustain their agricultural use if the lands are less than 40 acres in size in the case of non-prime agricultural land; 10 acres in the size in the case of prime agricultural land; or the subdivision will result in residential development not incidental to the commercial agricultural use of the land.
 In this case all proposed parcels are 40 acres or more in size.

-The project site is currently in agricultural production and is comprised of almond orchards irrigated by an on-site well.
-Stanislaus County General Plan Agricultural Element Policy 2.8 specifies that the subdivision of agricultural land consisting of unirrigated farmland, unirrigated grazing land, or land enrolled under a Williamson Act contract, into parcels of less than 160-acres in size shall be allowed provided a "no-build" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met:
+The project site is currently in agricultural production and is comprised of almond orchards.
+Stanislaus County General Plan Agricultural Element Policy 2.8 specifies that the subdivision of agricultural land consisting of unirrigated farmland, unirrigated grazing land, or land enrolled under a Williamson Act contract, into parcels of less than 160 acres in size shall be allowed provided a "no-build" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met:

 - Ninety percent or more of the parcel shall be in production agriculture use with its own onsite irrigation infrastructure and water rights to independently irrigate.
-For land which are not irrigated by surface water, on-site irrigation infrastructure may include a self-contained drip or sprinkler irrigation system.
+For land which is not irrigated by surface water, on-site irrigation infrastructure may include a self-contained drip or sprinkler irrigation system.
 Shared off-site infrastructure for drip or sprinkler irrigation systems, such as well pumps and filters, may be allowed provided recorded longterm maintenance agreements and irrevocable access easements to the infrastructure are in place. - Use of the parcel includes a confined animal facility (such as a commercial dairy, cattle feedlot, or poultry operation) or a commercial aquaculture operation.